rgyani/aws-news/README.md

 AWS has  over 200+ services, and is continuously releasing/updating existing service, it sometimes becomes difficult to track the updates.
 Here I am keeping some notes on some services I use and track

+### AWS announces Aurora DSQL (Distributed SQL)
+03 Dec 2024:
+Amazon just announced a new service called Aurora DSQL (distributed SQL) a serverless, globally distributed database, promising a SLA of 99.999%, multi-regional, **postgres compatible** to compete with [Google Spanner](https://cloud.google.com/spanner).
+AWS claims that their offer is 4x faster than spanner (in read and write), and globally distributed across multiple regions.
+* To ensure that the database stays consistent across regions, under minime delays, AWS decoupled compute and storage.
+This technique is not new and used by other database companies like Neon.
+The only difference is that Neon is not real-time and global, while Aurora DSQL is.
+* To ensure each region sees commits in the correct order, Aurora DSQL uses Amazon TimeSync Service, an EC2 add-on that synchronizes EC2 clocks using atomic clock satellites.

+As of this writing, Aurora DSQL is missing a lot of feature from Postgres :
+* Database (only one database per cluster)
+* Views
+* Triggers
+* **Foreign keys (a big one…)**
+* a lot of extensions, like pgvector or postgis
+( 10k row update per commit

+### AWS announces Amazon S3 Tables - Fully managed Apache Iceberg tables optimized for analytics workloads
+03 Dec 2024:
+ S3 Tables introduce table buckets, a new bucket type that is purpose-built to store tabular data.
+With table buckets, you can quickly create tables and set up table-level permissions to manage access to your data lake.
+You can then load and query data in your tables with standard SQL, and take advantage of Apache Iceberg’s advanced analytics capabilities such as row-level transactions, queryable snapshots, schema evolution, and more.
+Table buckets also provide policy-driven table maintenance, helping you to automate operational tasks such as compaction, snapshot management, and unreferenced file removal.

 ### Amazon S3 will no longer charge for several HTTP error codes
 13 May 2024:
 After a recent outcry over S3 charging for Unauthorized requests (4xx), AWS Chief Evangelist Jeff Barr got [involved](https://x.com/jeffbarr/status/1787844682216792163) and AWS announced [change](https://aws.amazon.com/about-aws/whats-new/2024/05/amazon-s3-no-charge-http-error-codes)